 In the wake of advancing technology, the demand for displays is steadily increasing.
 However, besides technical specifications such as resolution, refresh rate, and color performance, more and more consumers are starting to pay attention to display certification standards to ensure high-quality visual experience and safeguard visual health while using them.
 So, what are some of these certification standards you should know about?

-TUV Rheinland is a German technical inspection agency founded in the 19th century, specializing in product safety and quality certification.
-Its eye care certification program evaluates factors such as glare, blue light radiation, and screen flicker for displays.
+TÜV Rheinland is a renowned German technical inspection agency founded in 1872, specializing in product safety, quality certification, and testing services.
+Its comprehensive eye care certification program evaluates multiple factors that impact visual comfort and health.

-Energy Star is an energy efficiency certification program jointly launched by the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Energy (DOE) to reduce energy consumption and carbon emissions.
+Energy Star is a joint program of the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Energy (DOE), launched in 1992 to promote energy efficiency and reduce greenhouse gas emissions.

 Click here for a complete list of ENERGY STAR certified Displays